 Banana Republic has enhanced its lineup of activewear and athleisure for men and women.
 (I was told by customer service that, in the wake of Hill City’s closure, Gap took some of what they learned to inspire Banana Republic’s athleisure offerings.)

 Athleta’s Salutation stash pocket tights for women cost $89.
 Banana Republic Traveler Joggers for men cost $98.50.
 The Gap carries a range of joggers for men from about $50-70, and leggings and joggers for women from about $50-80 (and much less during their frequent sales).
 Old Navy sells leggings for women from $14.50 and joggers for men from $24.99.

 Care Of by PUMA (Amazon exclusive brand)

 In 2019, PUMA and Amazon launched an exclusive-to-Amazon brand of athleisure clothing and shoes for women and men christened Care Of.
 PUMA’s Care Of brand clocks in at one of the cheapest athleisure options on this list.

-Check out Care Of for leggings, joggers, terry crew sweatshirts, jogging and cycling shorts, running trainers and activewear t-shirts, long-sleeve fleece zip hoodies and low top leather sneakers and jogging trainers for women and men.
+Check out Care Of by PUMA for leggings, joggers, terry crew sweatshirts, jogging and cycling shorts, running trainers and activewear t-shirts, long-sleeve fleece zip hoodies and low top leather sneakers and jogging trainers for women and men.